Travel guide

 2. Tap Add eSIM and then Scan QR code.

-3. Point the camera at the QR; the profile will download automatically.
+3. Point the camera at the QR code; the profile will download automatically.

-4. Assign a name (e.g., "Travel") to distinguish it from your main line.
+4. Assign a name (e.g., "Travel") to distinguish it from your usual line.

-5. Upon arrival at your destination, activate that eSIM as your data line and turn on mobile data.
+5. Upon arrival at your destination, activate that eSIM as your data line and turn on mobile data and data roaming for that specific line.

-And that's it: the entire process takes about 1 minute.
-An important tip: install the eSIM before leaving home or from your hotel's Wi-Fi, because downloading the profile requires an internet connection.
-Scanning the QR code at the destination airport, without data and without Wi-Fi, is the most common mistake and one that leaves many people without connectivity upon landing.
-You can also save the QR code to your gallery and, if for some reason the camera doesn't read it, One UI allows you to manually enter the activation code from the same "Add eSIM" screen.
+An important tip: install the eSIM before leaving home or from the hotel's Wi-Fi, because downloading the profile requires an internet connection.
+Scanning the QR code at the destination airport, without data and without Wi-Fi, is a common mistake and one that leaves many people without a connection as soon as they land.
+You can also save the QR code in the gallery and, if for some reason the camera doesn't read it well (it happens with very bright screens or small QR codes), One UI allows you to enter the activation code manually from the same "Add eSIM" screen, without needing to scan anything.

 Dual SIM: your usual number and travel data